-Original Report Select if this is the FIRST report filed for this incident and you expect that additional or updated information will be provided later. can be provided at the time the initial report rt if ALL of the information requested is known and is filed, including final property damage costs and updated, and/or corrected information becomes
+☐ Original Report Select if this is the FIRST report filed for this Incident and you expect that additional or updated information will be provided later. ☐ Original Report plus ☐ Final Report Select both Original Report and Final Report if ALL of the information requested is known as can be provided at the time the initial report is filed, including final property damage costs and apparent failure cause information.
+If new, updated, and/or corrected information become available, you are still able to file a Supplemental Report.
+1

-☐ Supplemental Report
+□ Supplemental Report

 Select only if you have already filed an Original Report AND you are now providing new, updated, and/or corrected information.
 Multiple Supplemental Reports are to be submitted, as necessary, in order to provide new, updated, and/or corrected information when it becomes available and, per §191.9(b), each Supplemental Report containing new, updated, and/or corrected information is to be filed as soon as practicable.
 Submission of new, updated, and/or corrected information is NOT to be delayed in order to accumulate "enough" to "warrant" a Supplemental Report, or to complete a Final Report.
 Supplemental Reports must be filed as soon as practicable following the Operator's awareness of new, updated, and/or corrected information.
-Failure to comply with these requirements can result in enforcement actions, including the assessment of civil penalties not to exceed \$100,000 for each violation for each day that such violation persists up to a maximum of \$1,000,000.
+Failure to comply with these requirements can result in enforcement actions, including the assessment of civil penalties as provided in 49 USC 60122.